Philosophy, Computing, and Artificial Intelligence

 In the "backward pass" section, backprop uses the zs and activations to calculate the adjustments.
 This calculation is the most important (and difficult) part of the algorithm.

-def backprop(self, x, y): # # x is the input to the network, y is the label for x # nabla_b = [np.zeros(b.shape) for b in self.biases] nabla_w = [np.zeros(w.shape) for w in self.weights] # # feedforward # # feed x forward through the network # The first time through the loop the activation is the input to the network # activation = x activations = [x] # activations is a list zs = [] for b, w in zip(self.biases, self.weights): z = np.dot(w, activation)+b # np.dot is the numpy dot product zs.append(z) activation = sigmoid(z) activations.append(activation) # # # backward pass # # fundamental equation 1 delta = self.cost_derivative(activations[-1], y) * sigmoid_prime(zs[-1]) # [-1] the last item in the list # # * is the Hadamard product, ⊙ # fundamental equation 3 nabla_b[-1] = delta # # fundamental equation 4 nabla_w[-1] = np.dot(delta, activations[-2].transpose()) # for l in xrange(2, self.num_layers): z = zs[-l] sp = sigmoid_prime(z) delta = np.dot(self.weights[-l+1].transpose(), delta) * sp # fundamental equation 2 nabla_b[-l] = delta # fundamental equation 3 nabla_w[-l] = np.dot(delta, activations[-l-1].transpose()) # fundamental equation 4 # # # return the adjustments # return (nabla_b, nabla_w) def cost_derivative(self, output_activations, y): return (output_activations-y) def sigmoid(z): """The sigmoid function.""" return 1.0/(1.0+np.exp(-z)) def sigmoid_prime(z): """Derivative of the sigmoid function.""" return sigmoid(z)*(1-sigmoid(z))
+def backprop(self, x, y): # # x is the input to the network, y is the label for x # nabla_b = [np.zeros(b.shape) for b in self.biases] nabla_w = [np.zeros(w.shape) for w in self.weights] # # feedforward # # feed x forward through the network # The first time through the loop the activation is the input to the network # activation = x activations = [x] # list of activations layer by layer zs = [] for b, w in zip(self.biases, self.weights): z = np.dot(w, activation)+b # np.dot is the numpy dot product zs.append(z) activation = sigmoid(z) activations.append(activation) # # # backward pass # # fundamental equation 1 # Error in the neurons in the output layer delta = self.cost_derivative(activations[-1], y) * sigmoid_prime(zs[-1]) # [-1] the last layer # * is the Hadamard product, ⊙ # fundamental equation 3 # Error in biases in the neurons in the output layer nabla_b[-1] = delta # # fundamental equation 4 # Error in weights in the neurons in the output layer nabla_w[-1] = np.dot(delta, activations[-2].transpose()) # # Errors in the previous layers for l in xrange(2, self.num_layers): z = zs[-l] sp = sigmoid_prime(z) delta = np.dot(self.weights[-l+1].transpose(), delta) * sp # fundamental equation 2 nabla_b[-l] = delta # fundamental equation 3 nabla_w[-l] = np.dot(delta, activations[-l-1].transpose()) # fundamental equation 4 # # # return the errors in the weights and biases # return (nabla_b, nabla_w) def cost_derivative(self, output_activations, y): return (output_activations-y) def sigmoid(z): """The sigmoid function.""" return 1.0/(1.0+np.exp(-z)) def sigmoid_prime(z): """Derivative of the sigmoid function.""" return sigmoid(z)*(1-sigmoid(z))

-`E = 1/n sum_x^n E_x`
+`E = 1/n ∑_x^n E_x`

 where

-`E_x = 1/2 norm(y - a_L)^2 = 1/2 sum_j (y^j - a_L^j)^2`
+`E_x = 1/2 norm(y - a^L)^2 = 1/2 ∑_j (y_j - a_j^L)^2`

 Q: Why the constant `1/2`?